alicolville/Weight-Tracker/readme.txt

 = Does it support the Avada theme? =

 Prior to version 3.0, yes, this plugin did support the Avada theme.
-However, wanting to be independent of any theme support has now been removed.
+However, wanting to be independent of any theme support this has now been removed.

 = How do I switch it from Metric (Kg) to Imperial (Stones / Pounds)? =